saurav-aec/ml-data-analysis/README.md

-This reposiroty consists of the projects done on Data Science and Machine Learning.
+This reposiroty consists of projects and learnings on Data Science and Machine Learning.